SubnauticaModding/QModManager/README.md

 - `VersionDependencies`: Just like `Dependencies`, but you can specify a version range for the needed mods.
 _(optional, default to `{}`)_
 Type: `Dictionary<string, string>`
-Example: `{ "SMLHelper": "2.x", "AnotherVeryImportantMod": ">1.2.3" }`
+Example: `{ "SMLHelper": "2.0", "AnotherVeryImportantMod": "1.2.3" }`
-**Note: The versioning system which is used is SemVer.
-[Here](https://github.com/adamreeve/semver.net/blob/master/README.md) is a readme file with all of the possible version range declarations.
-Some weird things could occurr, so it's recommended that you test out your version ranges [here](https://semver.npmjs.com/).**
+**Note that the version you specify here will be treated as the new "minimum required version".**
+If the dependency mod is out of data, QModManager won't load this one.

 - `LoadBefore`: Specify mods that will be loaded after your mod.
 If a mod in this list isn't found, it is simply ignored.
 _(optional, defaults to `[]`)_